FAForever/faf-qai/README.md

 If you are using the .NET Core CLI, run `dotnet ef database update --project src/Faforever.Qai.Core` from the Faforever.Qai solution folder.

 Once you have a test.db file, move it into the Faforever.Qai project if it is not there already, and make sure to set property `Copy to Output Directory` to Copy if newer.
 You can use Copy Always, but data will be reset between tests.

+See [this reference](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet) for installing the EF Core tools for the .NET Core CLI